 All school staff and the Governing Body are committed to working with parents and children as the best way to ensure as high a level of attendance as possible.

 The school reserves the right to invite parents into school to discuss any attendance issues that raise potential safeguarding concerns, i.e. potential neglect, including emotional, educational, physical or medical neglect; domestic violence; female genital mutilation; sexual exploitation; radicalization.

 This may be a consideration particularly if a parent/carer requests a leave of absence during term time.

-In addition, if the school suspects that a pupil may be at potential risk as a result of their absence from school the Safeguarding team reserve the right to refer these concerns to the appropriate external agencies, ie – social care (MASH), police.
+In addition, if the school suspects that a pupil may be at potential risk as a result of their absence from school the Safeguarding team reserves the right to refer these concerns to the appropriate external agencies, ie – social care or the police.

 The school will inform parents /carers if a referral is to be made.
 However, this may not be appropriate in every circumstance depending on the nature of the safeguarding concern and a referral may be made without informing the parent /carer.